-Face Mask: Please feel free to wear your own face mask or one will be provided upon arrival for Sunday Service.
+Face Mask: Please feel free to wear your own face mask or one will be provided upon arrival for Sunday Service—though not required, but recommended and appreciated.
 According to the CDC, you could spread COVID-19 to others even if you do not feel sick.
 Everyone should wear a cloth face cover when they have to go out in public, for example to the grocery store or to pick up other necessities.
 Cloth face coverings should not be placed on young children under age 2, anyone who has trouble breathing, or is unconscious, incapacitated or otherwise unable to remove the mask without assistance.
 The cloth face cover is meant to protect other people in case you are infected.
 Continue to keep about 6 feet between yourself and others.
 The cloth face cover is not a substitute for social distancing.
 Learn More +

 Health Screenings: According to the CDC: Older adults and people who have severe underlying medical conditions like heart or lung disease or diabetes seem to be at higher risk for developing more serious complications from COVID-19 illness.
 People with COVID-19 have had a wide range of symptoms reported – ranging from mild symptoms to severe illness.
 Symptoms may appear 2-14 days after exposure to the virus.
 People with these symptoms may have COVID-19: Cough, Shortness of breath or difficulty breathing, Fever, Chills, Muscle pain, Sore throat, New loss of taste or smell.
 This list is not all possible symptoms.
 Please call your medical provider for any other symptoms that are severe or concerning to you.
 Learn More +